An autumnal food

 What kind of mushrooms do you usually eat in your country?
-In Japan, autumn is the season for harvesting and also the season for ‘autumn flavored’ food.
-Grains and fruits are fully grown and the king of mushrooms is the “Matsutake”.
-It’s been eaten ever since 3 B.C and clay doll remains, made from Matsutake, have recently been discovered.
-It’s still a popular and precious food that’s eaten in Japan, only available during autumn.
+Even if you’ve never visited Japan, you probably have already heard or even eaten shiitake, a mushroom heavily used in Japanese cuisine.
+But did you know that the king of mushrooms is called “matsutake”.
+It’s been eaten ever since 3B.C. and clay doll remains made from matsutake mushrooms have also been discovered.
+Today, it is still a popular precious food that’s eaten in Japan, only available during autumn.

-The wild Matsutake is rare.
+The wild matsutake are rare.

 Matsutake grow on a pine tree called “akamatsu”.
 It’s hard to artificially grow matsutake and its harvest has declined due to the changing environment around akamatsu pine trees, thus increasing their price.
 Matsutake mushrooms have been imported from Korea, China, Scandinavia, and North America, but it’s said only Japanese people like to eat them.